cacttus/Loft/notes.md

-deferred buffers (for picking objects mainly) shader includes d_lighting isn't needed if we're using some kind of integer lighting method. picking.. sort of.
+deferred buffers (for picking objects mainly) shader includes d_lighting isn't needed if we're using some kind of integer lighting method.
+    plane cast lighting
+        use integer grid, but at the points of cubes and blend the points for shadows kind of a shadow volume technique I guess bounce lighting ugh, I dont know picking.. sort of.

 dir light (sun)